DiUS/chariotd/README.md

   - `--messages` - Instructs chariotd to watch for MQTT publish requests.
 The specifics are available in the [Message publishing](#message-publishing) section.
   - `--default-message-concurrency` and `--message-concurrency` - Controls how many inflight messages should be allowed.
   - `--default-message-retries` and `--message-retries` - Configures how many extra attempts will be made to publish a message.
+  - `--default-message-keep-failed` and `--message-keep-failed` - Adjusts the limit of how many failed messages are kept around.
   - `--default-message-jam-timeout` and `--message-jam-timeout` - Sets the time before declaring a message queue jam.
   - `--default-message-order` and `--message-order` - Sets the preferred upload order of messages.
   - `--default-message-topic-prefix` and `--message-topic-prefix` - Modifies the topic in each message with the given prefix.